leopf/rxxxt/docs/component.md

 - `on_after_destroy` - after all background tasks are destroyed

 ## Context
-A lot of functionallity that is available to components lives inside the components [`Context`](./api.md#rxxxt.execution.Context).
+A lot of functionality that is available to components lives inside the component [`Context`](./api.md#rxxxt.execution.Context).

 #### use websocket, request updates
 - `use_websocket`